dribnet/purvs/README.md

 31/07
 I think the next thing I need to work on is commenting my code and cleaning it up so it looks nicer.
 There are parts that I don't know whether I can condense or not.

+Your Clock Name
+* Your Name
+ * A description of your overall design process that serves as your design journal (suggested: 300-600 words)

+2) A 960x500 pixel preview.jpg that is a screenshot from your final version (you can use the '!' key to generate)

+3) A modified index.html that updates all meta tags with your own settings for title / url / image / etc.

+Have you written a final readme for your final?
+This readme should reflect on your project as a whole, and be an "artists statement" for your clock.
+Mention inspiration and design consideration here